Fredincorporation/fhEVM-Playground/documentation/getting-started.md

 ### Standard: Local Installation
 - Install Node.js on your machine
-- Use `npm install -g create-fhevm-playground-pro`
+- Use `npx create-fhevm-playground-pro guided`
 - Create projects with the scaffolder

 ### Advanced: From Source